michaelstanhope/gettingandcleaningdata/README.md

 #### CodeBook.md
 A code book describing the variables, the data and the transformations that was performed to clean up the above data.

+#### makeCodeBook.R
+A little script that I wrote to help generate variable descriptions for the code book.

 #### README.md